 If the transition to making research open access was a literal road…it would be pretty long and windy up to this point.

-However, as Plan S approaches—which will require authors who receive funding after January 1, 2020 from any of 18 international organizations to make their publications immediately open—the road is getting shorter.
+However, as Plan S approaches — which will require authors who receive funding after January 1, 2021 from any of 24 international organizations to make their publications immediately open — the road is getting shorter.
 Time is of the essence for the academic community to shift to OA publishing models.

 Many universities, associations, and scholars have started to take publishing into their own hands to create alternatives to paywalled titles and costly corporate-run OA journals.
-For example, in January, the editors of the Elsevier-owned Journal of Informetrics resigned in protest of high OA fees and then launched a competing academy-owned journal, Quantitative Science Studies.
+For example, in January of 2019, the editors of the Elsevier-owned Journal of Informetrics resigned in protest of high OA fees and then launched a competing academy-owned journal, Quantitative Science Studies.

-At Scholastica, we work with many new and flipped OA journals that use our software platform.
-Among examples are Internet Mathematics, a journal formerly owned by Taylor & Francis that was flipped by its editors, and the Journal of the British Blockchain Association, an association-run OA journal.
+At Scholastica, we work with many new and flipped OA journals that use our publishing solutions.
+Among examples are Precision Nanomedicine, a journal launched by former editors of the Elsevier journal Nanomedicine NBM who wanted to start a community-owned publication to compete with that title, and the Journal of the British Blockchain Association, an association-run OA journal.

 How did these journals get started?
 They developed roadmaps, covering the below core publishing areas.